I Can’t Get Started

-Peak: 10 US (Click for codes to singles charts.)
+Peak: 10 US (Click for codes to charts.)

 Bob Hope believes this song got him a film contract.
-TY He and Eve Arden sang it in a scene from Ziegfeld Follies of 1936.
+TY1 He and Eve Arden sang it in a scene from Ziegfeld Follies of 1936.
 The revue opened in January of that year and was notable for Fanny Brice’s last appearance and choreographer George Balanchine’s first Broadway appearance.
 SB

 Duke’s “dapper melody” MM “feels more like Tin Pan Alley than Broadway” MM and fit with Gershwin’s lyrics “like a glove – topical and slangy” MM on this “lighthearted standard.”
 MM Some of Gershwin’s references, such as to Franklin D. Roosevelt and Greta Garbo tied the song to a certain era, but they had such “clever, endearing charm that only a brave singer will dare to replace them.”
 WK